iterative/dvc.org/content/docs/studio/troubleshooting.md

 ## View does not contain some of my commits or branches

 This is likely not an error.
-DVC Studio identifies commits that do not change metrics and will auto-hide such non-experiment commits.
+DVC Studio identifies commits that do not change metrics and will auto-hide such commits.
 You can also manually hide commits and branches.
 So, it is possible that the commits or branches you do not see in your view were manually hidden by you or someone else in your team.

 You can unhide hidden commits/branches to display them in your view.
 For details, refer to